srankmeng/my-gitops/README.md

     Now you can access the JSON Server at `http://localhost:8888`.

 10. To make changes to your application:
-    - Update the Kubernetes manifests in your Git repository
+    - Update the Kubernetes manifests in your Git repository: for example replica
     - Commit and push the changes
     - ArgoCD will detect the changes and automatically apply them to your k3d cluster